Far Cry 6 – How Ubisoft Put Effort into Putting No Effort In At All

 We were promised a mix of city and landscape stuff.
 We were promised we would not be dropped on another exotic island full of overgrown areas, mud roads, and wildlife.
 Yet, almost 85% of the game takes place in exotic island locations.
 There are even boxes of bananas lying around for no apparent reason.

 Defenders of the game are going to protest that the game does feature city areas, but they don’t have the visual flair or anything special about them.
 Take Red Dead Redemption 2, which is another game where you spend a long time taking horsey rides through different areas.
 When you do reach the towns, they all look and function differently.
 When you reach the city, each area is distinct and has meaningful life flowing through it.
-Posh people in posh areas, workers in processing areas, shoppers in shopping areas.
+Posh people in posh areas, workers in processing areas, and shoppers in shopping areas.
 The city areas in Far Cry 6 are not exact copies of buildings dropped here and there, but there is so little variety that they may have well been.

 Low Effort Area 03 – The Un-Innovative Innovations